DrThomasAger/smile/README.md

 In an organization, AI needs **maintainable** structure.

+## Flexibility vs Required Structure

 Current strategies for structuring instructions (Anthropic's ***XML***, OpenAI's ***Markdown***) are insufficient for the needs of prompt writing.

-These languages weren't designed to instruct LLMs.
-They were made for programming and rendering text.

-## Flexibility vs Required Structure

 XML forces an end tag to match every start tag: